 Chemically Stable & Non-Reactive

-Does not alter taste, aroma, color, or nutritional profile and is fully compatible with SS 304 / SS 316 food pipelines.
+- Does not alter taste, aroma, color, or nutritional profile

 Moisture-Free & Clean

-Low dew point prevents microbial growth, oxidation, and rancidity in food products.
+- Extremely low dew point prevents microbial growth, oxidation, and rancidity in oils and fats

 | Property | Typical Value |